We are searching for

 Booster Seats

-Combination Car Seats
+Convertible Car Seats

 All-in-One Car Seats

 All-in-one car seats are intended to be used from birth until the kid is old enough to use a booster seat, usually up to age 12 or until the child meets the manufacturer's recommended maximum weight or height.
-These convertible car seats are a terrific investment for parents looking for a car seat that will grow with their child because they can be changed to meet their size and age.
+These types of car seats are a terrific investment for parents looking for a car seat that will grow with their child because they can be changed to meet their size and age.

 For optimal safety, it's crucial to install and utilize the car seat you've chosen for your child properly.
 Here are some pointers for correctly using and installing a car seat: